acf-extended/ACF-Extended/README.md

 * Field: Advanced Link - Display preview when URL or Title is entered
 * Field: Code Editor - Fixed value update when used inside an ACF Block Type
 * Field: Code Editor - Fixed missing Field Object Settings in the Field Group UI on duplicate
-* Field: Columns - Fixed CSS when inside a collapsed Repeater (See ticket)
+* Field: Columns - Fixed CSS when inside a collapsed Repeater
 * Field: Columns - Added field to GraphQL
 * Field: Clone - Fixed Modal Edit title when in repeater table
 * Field: Flexible Content - Select Modal - Fixed Layout Category showing in all categories when there is no category set
-* Field: Flexible Content - Edit Modal - Fix usage with `acf/fields/flexible_content/layout_title`
+* Field: Flexible Content - Edit Modal - Fixed usage with `acf/fields/flexible_content/layout_title`
 * Field: Group - Fixed Modal Edit title when in repeater table
 * Field: Post Statuses - slugs are only shown when duplicated labels
 * Field: Select - Enhanced Select2 "on clear" logic by closing selection